liflab/beepbeep-3-book/markdown/advanced/README.md

 ## Pumps and tanks

-All the processor chains we have given as examples operate either in <!--\index{pull mode} pull mode-->pull mode<!--/i--> or in <!--\index{push mode} push mode-->push mode<!--/i-->.
+All the processor chains provided as examples operate either in <!--\index{pull mode} pull mode-->pull mode<!--/i--> or in <!--\index{push mode} push mode-->push mode<!--/i-->.
 In pull mode, a chain must be closed upstream by having the chain start by processors of input arity 0.
 To opposite applies for push mode: the chain must be closed downstream by ending each branch by a processor of output arity 0.
-Because of this, we cannot mix pull and push in the same chain.
+Because of this, we cannot combine pull and push in the same chain.

 There exist situations, however, where it would be desirable to use both modes.
 Consider this simple program: